 - Procuring or conspiracy to commit the crime of procuring a person for prostitution under Mich.
 Comp.
 Laws § 455

-- The use of a minor for commercial sexual activity under Mich.
+- The use of a minor for commercial aggravated sexual abuse activity under Mich.
 Comp.
 Laws § 462e

-- Creating, producing, or financing of child pornography under Mich.
+- Creating child pornography, producing child pornography, or financing of child pornography under Mich.
 Comp.
 Laws § 145c(2)

-Consequences Of Registering As A Tier 2 Sex Offender
+Consequences of Registering as a Tier II Sex Offender in Michigan

 Certainly, it is possible.
-However, for a tier II sex offender to remove their name from the registry, they must meet the minimum requirements.
+With that said, for a Tier II sex offender to remove their name from the registry, they must meet the minimum requirements.

 - You were not in a position of power over the victim

 - There was no more than a four-year age difference between you and the victim